CEOs & Executive Performance and KPIs

 GC has set short-term and long-term KPIs, in line with the corporate indicator index 2017-2027, as evaluation criteria to assess the performance of CEO and top Executives.
 The KPIs are inclusive of financial return performance indicators (e.g. EBITDA, Net Profit, Return on Invested Capital: ROIC, etc.).
 GC has also monitored relative financial metrics (e.g. Dividend, Dividend per share, Total Shareholder Return (TSR), Tobins Q/Q ratio, key behavioral and personal performance indicators, etc.), external perception performance indicators (e.g. social satisfaction rate, etc.), environmental performance indicators (e.g. energy efficiency, GHG emissions reduction, etc.), and social performance indicators (e.g. Process Safety Event – Tier 1, etc.).

 The success of these KPIs is reflected in short-term and long-term remunerations for CEO and top executives which GC has transparency and reasonable process to determine their compensation.
-The short-term remuneration comprises salary, bonus and other benefits.
-The long-term remuneration (e.g. bonus based on long-term performance, etc.) will be awarded to the CEO and top executives, based on their performance over a four years vesting period.
+The short-term remuneration comprises salary, bonus and other benefits, while long-term compensation is granted to the CEO and senior executives based on performance over the duration of their tenure, with a four-year time vesting period for variable CEO compensation.

 Executive Compensation